Title 18: Health

 (3) include either:

-(A) the name of the patient, agent, guardian, or other individual giving informed consent for the DNR and the individual's relationship to the patient; or
+(A) the name of the patient; agent; guardian, in accordance with 14 V.S.A. § 3075(g); or other individual giving informed consent for the DNR and the individual's relationship to the patient; or

 (B) certification that the patient's clinician and one other named clinician have determined that resuscitation would not prevent the imminent death of the patient, should the patient experience cardiopulmonary arrest; and